Free Legal Help in King County

 Learn More: Our Housing Stability Program

-To Get Help: Call our Help Line Monday-Thursday 10 a.m. to 3:30 p.m.
+To Get Help: Fill out our Online Intake Form or call our Help Line Monday-Thursday 10 a.m. to 3:30 p.m.

 425-747-7274 (English) 425-620-2778 (Español)

-What We Do: We provide free legal help at our regular legal clinics on issues related to getting, keeping, and using government benefits and public assistance such as Veterans benefits, Social Security, SNAP (food stamps), TANF (assistance for needy families), WIC (food support for women, infants, and children), Medicaid, and Medicare
+What We Do: We provide free legal help at our regular legal clinics on issues related to getting, keeping, and using government benefits and public assistance such as Veterans’ benefits, Social Security, SNAP (food stamps), TANF (assistance for needy families), WIC (food support for women, infants, and children), Medicaid, and Medicare.

-To Get Help: Call our Help Line Monday-Thursday 10 a.m. to 3:30 p.m.
+To Get Help: Fill out our Online Intake Form or call our Help Line Monday-Thursday 10 a.m. to 3:30 p.m.

 425-747-7274 (English) 425-620-2778 (Español)